whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/gwas_quality_control.md

 :::tip Note

 We added the `--keep-allele-order` option here to the above command to make sure plink preserves the two alleles at each SNP in the same order as in the VCF file.
-This is **important** because we will want to be able to keep track of the direction of estimated effects.
+This is **important** because in a GWAS analysis you will want to be able to keep track of the direction of estimated effects.

 :::

 We can tell `plink` to load data in the binary plink format using the `--bfile` option.
 For instance, to calculate allele frequencies we now use:

 ```sh
 ./plink --bfile chr19-example --freq --out chr19-example